LakotaRobotics1038/2026RobotProject/docs/vision-setup.md

 ```

 * Roll: Rotation around the X-axis.
 Positive roll rotates the camera counter-clockwise (tilting it to the left).
-* Pitch: Rotation around the Y-axi.
+* Pitch: Rotation around the Y-axis.
 Positive pitch rotates the camera counter-clockwise (tilting it downwards).
 * Yaw: Rotation around the Z-axis.
 Positive yaw rotates the camera counter-clockwise (turning it to the left).